top of page

 This mini-tour tells the stories of people I met along the way, highlighting the two main characters, Meryem and Ayfer.
 We will play their musical themes from the film, which are 'cinematically' adapted to lyrical performances for this evening.
 Some pieces will feature Turkish lyrics.

-Thank you so much for coming and supporting the cause.
+Thank you so much for coming and supporting the cause.'

 Sheida Kiran